Acollab, the document management software for architects : organize efficiently

 Time tracking

-Combined with the project management tool, the time tracking feature allows you to monitor time spent on tasks and projects, helping analyze profitability or bill services accurately.
+Combined with the project management platform, the time tracking feature allows you to monitor time spent on tasks and projects, helping analyze profitability or bill services accurately.

 kanban view